 - Broncho alveolar lavage and trans-tracheal wash

 We all want our horses to be good athletes and age healthily.
-To achieve that we need to make sure we are feeding them the right nutrients, training them well, give them their annual shots and dental checks, keep worms at bay, etc.
+To achieve that we need to make sure we are feeding them the right nutrients, training them well, administering their annual shots and dental checks, keeping worms at bay, etc.